insected/bobbae_gcp-wiki/Workflows.md

 [Pub/Sub](https://cloud.google.com/pubsub) and [Eventarc](Eventarc)  are both suited for choreography of event-driven services, whereas Workflows is suited for [centrally orchestrated services](https://cloud.google.com/blog/topics/developers-practitioners/better-service-orchestration-workflows).

 [Workflows](http://cloud.google.com/workflows) is a service to orchestrate not only Google Cloud services, such as Cloud Functions and Cloud Run, but also external services.
 Should there be a central orchestrator controlling all interactions between services or should each service work independently and only interact through events?
-This is the central question in Orchestration vs Choreography debate.
+This is the central question in the Orchestration vs Choreography debate.

 In Orchestration, a central service defines and controls the flow of communication between services.
 With centralization, it becomes easier to change and monitor the flow and apply consistent timeout and error policies.